 4. Hamilton Beach Flip Belgian Waffle Maker

-A light brush of oil is all it takes for every waffle to free itself from the non-stick molds.
-That also ensures that cleanup is minimal–a simple wipe-down will do it.
-In addition, the plates are dishwasher safe.
+A light brush of oil is all it takes for every waffle to free itself of the non-stick molds.
+That also ensures the cleanup is minimal, a wipe over will do it, though the plates are dishwasher safe.
 We love the handy drip tray beneath the unit that catches any excess batter, which too can go in the dishwasher.

 5. George Foreman Evolve Grill and Waffle Plates

-The digital display reads whatever time and temperature settings you’ve chosen.
-Finally, all of the buttons are flat, so the machine is easy to wipe clean.
+The digital display reads perfectly whatever time and temperature setting you have input.
+All of the buttons are flat so the machine is easy to wipe clean.

 6. Secura Belgian Waffle Maker